deveshsangwan/cricketScoreApi/README.md

 This project uses a number of technologies and tools:

+- **pnpm**: Used as the package manager for better dependency management and disk space efficiency
-- **Cheerio**: Used for web scraping to fetch live cricket match data.
+- **Cheerio**: Used for web scraping to fetch live cricket match data
-- **Prisma**: Used as an ORM for accessing MongoDB to improve performance.
+- **Prisma**: Used as an ORM for accessing MongoDB to improve performance
 - **Express-jwt**: Used for authentication.
-A valid token is required to hit all the endpoints other than `/generateToken`.
+A valid token is required to hit all the endpoints other than `/generateToken`
-- **Chai and Mocha**: These libraries are used for writing and running tests to ensure the quality of the project.
+- **Chai and Mocha**: These libraries are used for writing and running tests to ensure the quality of the project
-- **Docker**: Used for creating a containerized version of the application, ensuring that it runs the same way in every environment.
+- **Docker**: Used for creating a containerized version of the application, ensuring that it runs the same way in every environment

 ## 📝 Usage